Pretzel Logic (song): Composition

 Pretzel Logic is a modified version of a 12-bar blues, a form which contains a turnaround in the last (typically four) bars.
 This turnaround consists of two sets of dominant 11th chords resolving to the V, and then again, down whole step, to the IV.
-Although the V chord commonly goes down to the IV like this in blues music, they are both major seventh chords, which are relatively uncommon in the blues vernacular.
-Furthermore, Fagen and Becker employ their not-quite-yet signature 'Mu Major' voicing, which includes the 9th scale degree.
-Steely Dan would go on to use this chord to further define their sound in albums like The Royal Scam and Aja.
+Fagen and Becker employ 'Mu Major' voicing, which includes the 9th scale degree.
 The turnaround concludes with a walk-up from the flat sixth to flat seventh, before finally resolving to I at the top of the form.